HerzLab/ConnectivityInMemoryStimulation/README.md

 * A normative verbal-encoding network is derived from task-based fMRI (word > rest contrast) in healthy participants.
 * Structural connectivity maps from each stimulation site are thresholded across a range of values.
 * Functional activation maps are thresholded across a range of top-percentile levels.
-* Binary overlap between structural and functional maps is quantified using the **Dice similarity coefficient**.
+* Binary overlap between structural and functional maps is quantified using the Dice similarity coefficient.
 * Spearman correlations relate Dice values to Δ recall for closed-loop and random stimulation.
-* Multiple comparisons across threshold grids are controlled using **FDR**.
+* Multiple comparisons across threshold grids are controlled using false discovery rate (FDR).

 **Key Outputs**